krzemienski/awesome-from-stars/README.md

 * [tradytics/surpriver](https://github.com/tradytics/surpriver): Find big moving stocks before they move using machine learning and anomaly detection
 * [sveltejs/svelte](https://github.com/sveltejs/svelte): web development for the rest of us
 * [SVProgressHUD/SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD): A clean and lightweight progress HUD for your iOS and tvOS app.
+* [AOMediaCodec/SVT-AV1](https://github.com/AOMediaCodec/SVT-AV1): The canonical URL for this project is at https://gitlab.com/AOMediaCodec/SVT-AV1
 * [OpenVisualCloud/SVT-HEVC](https://github.com/OpenVisualCloud/SVT-HEVC): SVT HEVC encoder.
 Scalable Video Technology (SVT) is a software-based video coding technology that is highly optimized for Intel® Xeon® processors.
 Using the open source SVT-HEVC encoder, it is possible to spread video encoding processing across multiple Intel® Xeon® processors to achieve a real advantage of processing efficiency.
 * [OpenVisualCloud/SVT-VP9](https://github.com/OpenVisualCloud/SVT-VP9): SVT VP9 encoder.
 Scalable Video Technology (SVT) is a software-based video coding technology that is highly optimized for Intel® Xeon® processors.
 Using the open source SVT-VP9 encoder, it is possible to spread video encoding processing across multiple Intel® Xeon® processors to achieve a real advantage of processing efficiency.
 * [spaam/svtplay-dl](https://github.com/spaam/svtplay-dl): Small command-line program to download videos from some streaming sites.